LaminoidStudio/SprintTrace/README.md

 SprintTrace is an application library that allows developers to easily build plugins for SprintLayout that can act on whole PCBs or selections.
 These plugins can export/import to and from other formats, procedurally generate PCBs, autoroute, vectorize, scale, transform and do much more.

+## Supported OSes
+Plugins using SprintTrace can either run standalone or be run by a SprintLayout host instance.
+If run standalone, SprintTrace plugins run on Windows 7+, Linux and macOS.
+In hosted mode, plugins will only run on Windows.

 ## Usage
 ### As a user
 As a user you can place the plugins in any folder and define the